 Mapping Friction Demand to its Geolocation

 Once the friction utilization has been calculated for each vehicle trajectory, it is mapped to its associated geolocation on a map of State College.
 For the purposes of this paper, the “characteristic” behavior cases were analyzed.
-This “characteristic” behavior means that for every trajectory analyzed, the vehicles were assumed to be the same (length, weight, cornering stiffness, etc.), and only reference vehicle trajectories that had no lane changes were analyzed.
-Also, because multiple vehicles drive over a section ID in the traffic simulation, some sections included hundreds of vehicle traversals.
+This “characteristic” behavior means that for every trajectory analyzed, the vehicles were assumed to be the same (length, weight, cornering stiffness, etc.), and only reference vehicle trajectories that had no lane changes were analyzed, as such maneuvers greatly change the friction demand (see [citation] for details).
+Also, because multiple vehicles drive over each road segment in the traffic simulation, some sections included hundreds of vehicle traversals.
 The data analysis revealed that it is not necessary to simulate every single vehicle trajectory.
 Instead, if there were more than 75 vehicles traversing a section, only the first 75 vehicles were analyzed while keeping track of the minimum, maximum, and average friction utilization for each vehicle, stored relative to the vehicle’s geolocation.
 In the traffic simulation, it was also assumed that the vehicles experience nominal road conditions.
 In other words, the road surface condition is representative of a dry road on a sunny day with the maximum amount of friction (μ=1.0) available to the vehicle.

 Mapping Friction Utilization